fdev31/zicbee-workshop/docs/source/user_manual.rst

 For a shorter introduction, see :ref:`Quickstart` page.

+.. _install:

 Installation instructions
 =========================

-Preferably, download and unzip a `packaged release`_ or clone the workshop repository if you plan to hack the code:
+Preferably, download and unzip a `packaged release`_ or get the workshop repository if you plan to hack the code:

 ::